max-merrell33/OIT-Hangman/README.md

 ---

 # How to run
 - Clone repository and `cd` into the directory
+    - Note: there is a large library included in the repository (more comments below) and the repository may take a while to clone
 - `.\setup.ps1`
     - This will add the library to the PATH variable for the current terminal instance
     - If you receive an error running the script, try running `Set-ExecutionPolicy -Scope Process Unrestricted`.
 This will allow you to run scripts in this instance of the terminal.